WordPoints/restrict-site-admins/README.md

 ---

-You can find more info on [the module's homepage on WordPoints.org](https://wordpoints.org/modules/restrict-site-admins/).
+You can find more info on [the extension's homepage on WordPoints.org](https://wordpoints.org/extensions/restrict-site-admins/).